-At the end of every year, around this time, there are a slew of scams that will try to target you both via email and in the form of phone calls.
+At the end of every year, there are a slew of scams that will try to target you both via email and in the form of phone calls.
 These are the Christmas phone scams that you need to watch out for.

 During the winter months scammers call pretending to be from your local utility companies.
 Power and heating “representatives” will call you and state that they didn’t receive your last payment and because of this they will be shutting off your power and heat.
 If you live somewhere cold where it starts getting dark at 4pm you know that this would be a horrible thing.